Agent Identity Assurance

 Behavioral Dispositions 7 dimensions · 0.01 each

 Observable action patterns — how the agent behaves in practice.
-Extended tier — minimal weight so core 18 dimensions remain dominant.
+Extended tier — minimal weight so core 18 dimensions remain dominant in scoring weight.

 Epistemic Posture